regenm/DRONE/README.md

 # DRONE
-DRONE ：with low price but wide
+DRONE ：with low price but wide application